 Cognitive behavioral therapy (CBT) teaches patients how their thoughts impact their emotions and responses to situations that cause them anxiety.
 By changing thought patterns, patients can reduce the intensity of anxiety disorder symptoms.

 Anti-anxiety medications are often used in conjunction with therapy to provide additional support and relief from anxiety symptoms.
-Common medications, including SSRIs, antidepressants, and nerve pain medication, provide patients with additional relief.
+Common medications that can be prescribed by a psychiatrist, including SSRIs, antidepressants, and nerve pain medication, provide patients with additional relief.

 Transcranial magnetic stimulation (TMS) is a noninvasive procedure that uses magnetic fields to stimulate nerve cells in the brain to improve symptoms of depression and anxiety that haven’t responded to other treatments.
 TMS therapy is not FDA-approved for anxiety treatment but has been indicated as a successful “off-label” use for treating anxiety.